Mebanseibor/CropWise/README.md

 ### Notifications
 Alerts of concerning weather phenomenon

-### Reminders
-Assists by keeping the farmer well informed

 ### Contact Numbers for local emergency services
 For quick and easy access to emergency services